 (d) neglect, or without good and sufficient cause omit to carry out any instruction of the District Medical Officer while absent from duty on account of sickness; or

-(e) if absent from duty on account of sickness or ill-health, do any act that will, or is likely to, retard his return to duty, or conduct himself in a manner that is likely to cause a delay in his return to duty.
+(e) if absent from duty on account of sickness or ill-health —

+(i) do any act that will, or is likely to, retard the member’s return to work; or

+(ii) conduct himself or herself in a manner that is likely to cause a delay in returning to work.

-(3) If subregulation (1) requires a member or cadet to report a matter then, unless that subregulation provides otherwise, he is to report it —
+(3) If subregulation (1) requires a member to report a matter then, unless that subregulation provides otherwise, the member is to report it —

-(a) to his supervisor; or
+(a) to his or her supervisor; or

-(b) if he reasonably considers that it is not appropriate to report the matter to his supervisor, to a commissioned officer —
+(b) if the member reasonably considers that it is not appropriate to report the matter to his or her supervisor, to a commissioned officer —

-(i) who is not his supervisor; and
+(i) who is not his or her supervisor; and

 (ii) who, if the member reporting is a commissioned officer, is equal or superior in rank to the member reporting.

 [Regulation 605 amended in Gazette 16 Jul 2010 p.
-3366-8.]
+3366-8; 20 May 2014 p.
+1611 and 1613-17.]

 606. False, misleading or inaccurate statements etc.

-A member or cadet shall not —
+A member shall not —

 (a) knowingly make or sign any false statement in any official document or book;